 Workshops are designed to provide a more intimate, interdisciplinary forum for both students and faculty to hear and present work at any stage of the research process—from initial data analysis, to unpublished drafts of completed research.
 Talks encourage audience interaction with and feedback on the theories, ideas and results presented.

 We encourage any faculty, graduate, or undergraduate students at University of Louisville interested in joining us to contact us to get on our mailing list for events and the planning of workshops.

-This workshop series is sponsored by the Commonwealth Center for Humanities and Society, the Departments of English and Comparative Humanities, and the Thruston B. Morton Endowment.
+This workshop series is sponsored by the Commonwealth Center for Humanities and Society, the Department of English, and the Department of Comparative Humanities.